<< More Wyoming and Livingston County waterfalls

 Location: 35 miles south/west of Rochester.
-In-between Mt Morris, Perry, Castile and Nunda.
+Letchworth State Park spans multiple municipalities: Mt Morris, Perry, Castile and Nunda.
 Across Wyoming and Livingston counties, New York.

-Maps: Google Map; Bing Map; Multi-map (topo); Trail map;
+Maps: Google Map; Bing Map; Multi (topo); Park-Map (PDF); Trail Map North (PDF); Trail Map South (PDF); Interactive Map.

-GPS/Locations: Click here for waterfall and viewing locations.
+GPS/Locations: Click here for a complete list waterfall and viewing locations, including those off the beaten path.

 Directions: There are numerous entrances into the park.
 Click the following links to obtain Google driving directions from your location to that particular entrance.

-Number of falls: 3 popular falls (Lower, Middle and Upper Genesee Falls), several larger drops into the canyon and numerous smaller cascades throughout the park.
-Letchworth features the state’s highest plunging waterfall: Inspiration Falls, which is seasonal, and only flows during heavy rain.
+Letchworth features one of the state’s highest seasonal waterfall: Inspiration Falls, which is seasonal, and only flows during heavy rain.

 Best time to visit: All year.
 Letchworth gets crowded during summer and fall weekends.
-The gorge scenery is spectacular in fall, and a great time to visit is during the fall Arts & Crafts Festival.
+The gorge scenery is spectacular in fall, and can be wonderous in winter.

 Flow: Fluctuates.
 Some tributaries dry up during summer months.
 Some waterfalls are only flowing during or shortly after high rainfall.
 The Genesee River may back up behind the dam and flood some falls.
 You can always count on the three main waterfalls to be flowing, and they are well worth the visit.